frontarm/navi-website/src/pages/guides/authenticated-routes.md

 When building your app's HTML, Navi defaults to using an empty object for `env.context`.
 This means that using the redirect-to-login pattern discussed above, Navi will render authenticated routes as redirects to the login screen.

-The default behavior of `navi-scripts` is to render each of your site's redirects as a HTML file with a `<meta http-equiv="redirect>` tag.
+The default behavior of `navi-scripts` is to render each of your site's redirects as a HTML file with a `<meta http-equiv="redirect">` tag.
 This means that out of the box, your redirect-to-login routes will work, even with static rendering!
 Here's what happens:

 -   When an unauthenticated user views an authenticated page, their browser will redirect to the login screen, just as expected.